vfgodos/Data-analytics-challenge/README.md

 Now it is your turn: can you help us find the best combustible?
 We have saved some consumption data in a .csv, but… it would be very nice if you could add some more data.
 You can find data in the repo :-)

 Show us your abilities and make yourself worth the amount of money you'd like to get paid.
-You have 72 hours to turn the challenge in starting right now! 💸
+You have **3 hours** to turn the challenge in starting right now! 💸

 ## What to do?